 Which is probably why you became a landlord in the first place: to build passive income.

-And if you’ve been around the block as a landlord, you know two things about the rental application process:
+And if you’ve been around the block as a landlord, you know two things about the basics of tenant screening:

 1. It’s time-consuming (read: not very passive!)